Breens-Mbaka/Breens-Mbaka/README.md

 * 🌱 I’m currently learning how to write unit tests and also app modularization

-* 💁🏻I share Insights, Apps, and my Android development journey in my [Twitter](https://twitter.com/BreensR).
+* 💁🏻 I share Insights, Apps, and my Android development journey in my [Twitter](https://twitter.com/BreensR).

-* I also do occassionally create tutorials on Modern Android Development on my Youtube channel and some of the side projects I've built [Youtube](https://www.youtube.com/channel/UCyPt1hX4foGlNPBGoVpEDUw/videos).
+* 🎥  I also do occassionally create tutorials on Modern Android Development on my Youtube channel and some of the side projects I've built [Youtube](https://www.youtube.com/channel/UCyPt1hX4foGlNPBGoVpEDUw/videos).

 * 😁 When I get a great PC I would love to stream on Twitch creating my side-projects in public.
 My inspiration mainly comes from problems I face personally or that I come across or what my friends & family face(fingers crossed)